 History: For many centuries, a relative of American skullcap (Scutellaria lateriflora) called Chinese skullcap (Scutellaria baicalensis) has been used to treat allergies and as a sedative (Castleman, 2004).
 However, the two species have different traditional uses in herbalism and should not be confused.
 American skullcap was used by the Native Americans in North America as a sedative and tonic (Barceloux, 2008).
 The first introduction of American skullcap into the medical system was by Dr. Vandesveer of Roysfield, New Jersey in 1772 who claimed it could treat rabies, this was later disproven (Castleman, 2004).
 However, herbalists of time subsequently found skullcap useful for treating anxiety, insomnia, and other neurological complaints.

-Current applications: One of the most important sedative nervine tonic herbs.
-I have found a fresh American skullcap tincture useful for restoring normal sleep patterns, it is gentle, non-addictive, and effective in low doses (10-20 drops, thrice daily).
-It combines well with milky oat seed for this purpose in equal parts at the same dosage, and as a basis for more complex nervine formula especially suited for persons with nervous over excitation (insomnia etc).
+Current applications: Probably the most important sedative nervine tonic herb in Western herbalism.
+I have found a fresh American skullcap tincture useful for restoring normal sleep patterns, it is gentle, non-addictive, and effective in low doses (e.g. 10-20 drops, twice daily).
+It combines well with milky oat seed for this purpose in equal parts, and as a basis for more complex nervine formula especially suited for persons with nervous over excitation (insomnia, etc).

-A century later than the Eclectic’s, Dr. Christopher wrote, quoting another herbalist of the time, ‘Skullcap is a slow-working, but sure remedy for practically all nervous affections, but it must be taken regularly for a long period of time to be of permanent benefit.’
-(Christopher, 1976).
+A century later than the Eclectic’s, Dr. Christopher remarked that skullcap is a slow-working, but sure remedy, for practically all nervous affections, but it must be taken regularly for a long period of time to be of permanent benefit (Christopher, 1976).
 David Hoffman states skullcap relaxes nervous tension in the central nervous system and also has a renewing effect (Hoffman, 1988).
 It may be useful in the treatment of seizures, hysterical states, and epilepsy.
 It also may be useful in cases of exhaustion, depression, and easing premenstrual tension.
 David Winston recommends it for stressed people, and those with muscle spasms, nervous tics, or painful and tight muscles (Winston, 2007).
 Thomas Bartram recommends it for withdrawal from benzodiazepine addiction, migraines, insomnia, and says it has value in the treatment of ME (Bartram, 2013).

 Science: Skullcap contains flavonoids that are of interest because of their anti-oxidant and anti-tumour activities (Cole, 2008; Wojcikowski et al., 2007), this gives skullcap potential to have a healthier profile than mainstream anti-anxiety pharmaceutical drugs.
 There are two human studies of acceptable quality that show positive effects against anxiety and depression (Wolfson, 2003; Brock et al., 2014), thus supporting the traditional usage of skullcap.

-Safety: Skullcap is very safe to use.
+Safety: High.
 However, for those already taking sedative medication, there is a risk of an additive effect with harmful consequences so caution in dosing is recommended.

 Form: The fresh tincture of skullcap is widely accepted to be superior to the dried, as the drying process occurs skullcap will lose all, or the majority of, its medicinal potency.